AlbertBS2/Predict-Bikes-Availability/readme.md

 ## Abstract
 This project explores different machine learning models for predicting whether there will be a low or high demand on shared bicycles in Washington DC.
 The explored models include Logistic Regression, K-nearest neighbors, Random forest, XGBoost and CatBoost.
-Hyperparameter tuning was done on all the models and after evaluating them on a test-set with recall as focus metric, random forest was deemed the winner.
+Hyperparameter tuning was done on all the models and after evaluating them on a validation-set with recall as focus metric, random forest was deemed the winner.
 The random forest model achieved a recall score of 64% and overall accuracy of 88%.
-The Random Forest model was used to predict on the final test set.
+The Random Forest model was used to obtain predictions on the final unseen test set.

 ## Directory Structure